airbnb/lottie-web/README.md

 - loop: true / false / number
 - autoplay: true / false it will start playing as soon as it is ready
 - name: animation name for future reference
-- animType: 'svg' / 'canvas' to set the renderer
+- renderer: 'svg' / 'canvas' / 'html' to set the renderer
-- prerender: true / false to prerender all animation before starting (true recommended)
+- container: the dom element on which to render the animation
 <br />
 Returns the animation object you can control with play, pause, setSpeed, etc.
 ```
 bodymovin.loadAnimation({
-  wrapper: element, // the dom element
+  container: element, // the dom element
-  animType: 'svg',
+  renderer: 'svg',
   loop: true,
   autoplay: true,
   animationData: JSON.parse(animationData) // the animation data